MAKE PEOPLE STAY

 In times of rapid changes and more frequent remote work, individual employees or even entire teams may lose track of their work priorities.
 This topic helps you find out whether all of your employees know what they are supposed to work on, whether there are any barriers preventing them from working on assigned tasks and whether they know about your current organizational priorities.

-Psychological Well-Being and Family Situation
+Psychological Well-being and Personal Situation

 Efficient Internal Communication